 EXCLUSIVE: Steps director David Amphlett chats to GenSTEPS

 To celebrate 20 years since the release of It’s The Way You Make Me Feel, we called up legendary Steps director David Amphlett who was behind its iconic music video.
 In total, David directed seven classic Steps videos including One For Sorrow, Heartbeat and Stomp.
-(He also directed the live action part of Words Are Not Enough.)
+(He also filmed the live action part of Words Are Not Enough.)
 He spoke to reporter Chris Fox via video call.

 CHRIS FOX: How did you come to work with Steps?

 DAVID AMPHLETT: I’d known Vicky Blood and worked with her for probably eight years before doing the first Steps music video.
 For two or three years I was head of production at BMG.
 At that time, a lot of record companies had video labels and they were publishing monthly video magazines that they sold on VHS tape, with varying degrees of success.

 I produced and directed those video releases for BMG and did other projects for them as well, so I already had a good working relationship with Vicky before she left and set up Byrne Blood with Tim Byrne.
 Vicky’s extremely experienced as a marketer and also an extremely intelligent and visually literate person.

 One For Sorrow

 Were you aware of Steps when you came to make the One For Sorrow video?

 Yes, very aware.
 I’ve got a feeling I may have been at some of the very early rehearsals, even before they’d put the whole band together.
 Lisa and H were there from the beginning and they brought in Claire, Faye and Lee later.
 I think Vicky was looking for opinions and validation when they went through that second phase of casting.
 My first memory of them was that they were all extremely proficient, which made them so easy to work with.